emericg/MobileUI/README.md

 - Set Android `status bar` and `navigation bar` colors and theme
 - Set iOS `status bar` theme (iOS has no notion of status bar color, and has no navigation bar)
-- Get device theme (light or dark mode)
+- Get device theme (light or dark mode, as set by the OS)
 - Get device `safe areas`
 - Lock screensaver
-- Set screen orientation
+- Force screen orientation
 - Set screen brightness
 - Trigger haptic feedback (vibration)
 - Android back button helper